WorkshopGitcodev/check-in-template/README.md

 # Checkin
-A repository to practice collaboration.
+A repository to introduce participants to collaboration.

 # How to use